 Drawing – Freddie was never interested in coloring or drawing, that was until he found great tutorials on Youtube.
 There are loads to find but his favorite channel is Art for Kids Hub.

 Junk Modelling – We have a lot of deliveries and we love creating robots with the boxes!
 Hours of fun!

 Educational shows on Youtube – This one is for when you all need some quiet time!
 Do you need to get on with your own thing?
 Stick the TV on for a bit and get them learning the fun way!
-Trust me it is a win win!
+Trust me it is a win-win!

 Educational Alexa Skills to have fun with.
 When we first got our Alexa I loved it for shopping lists and looking things up.
-I didn’t realise there were so many educational skills!
+I didn’t realize there were so many educational skills!
 Get your kids to check them out, they are so much fun.

 Free typing games – I absolutely love educational games, especially those on a computer!
 Freddie can spend hours playing with these games, he is having fun and he is learning at the same time.